sabinabernardes/RickAndMortyAIAgent/README.md

-# 🧠 Rick and Morty AI - Android Refactor
+# 🧠 Rick and Morty AI - Study Projec

 Enterprise-grade Android project refactored to demonstrate **Clean Architecture**, **Modern Tooling**, and **Multi-module Architecture**.
 This repository serves as a technical showcase for scalable Android development using Jetpack Compose and state-of-the-art libraries.